India begins counter-attack on Pakistan, hits Lahore, complete blackout in PoK - India begins counter attack on Pakistan, hits Lahore, complete blackout in PoK BusinessToday

 India has begun a counter-attack on Pakistan following a series of attempted drone and missile strikes that were thwarted by the Indian defence system late Thursday.
 Government sources confirmed that India has fired missiles towards Pakistan.
-India has hit Lahore and Islamabad.
+India has hit Lahore, Islamabad, Sialkot, and Karachi.
 A complete blackout has been reported from across Pakistan-occupied Kashmir (PoK).

 As Indian forces responded, explosions were heard over Jammu where the S-400 air defence system shot down eight incoming Pakistani missiles.
 “Military Stations of Jammu, Pathankot and Udhampur in proximity to the International Boundary, in Jammu & Kashmir targeted by Pakistan using missiles and drones.
 No losses,” the Indian Army said.